 Usually, it does not make a huge difference by who files first.
 In some cases, it can be beneficial if you want to take back the case or present your case first in a trial.
 Otherwise, it is not a big deal.

 Treating your partner in the same ruthless way they are treating you is not a solution.
 Refuse to engage in any shallow attempts of arguing or fighting.
 You should stand your ground and try to move the situation in a positive direction.

 Bad Child-Raising Abilities Before the Divorce Mean Poor Parenting Subsequently:

-Poor parenting before the divorce is not a good indicator of how things will be after the divorce in Albany.
+Poor parenting before the divorce is not a good indicator of how things will be after the divorce in Columbus.
 Generally, many individuals become better parents after a divorce as they want to be connected even while living apart.